Update 8/18/2025

 This is my biggest concern.
 What are the alternatives?

-2. I blew a hole through the middle of my rectus abdominis around 2000.
-I got surgery in 2003 but because it was a clean tear through the middle of the muscle, the surgeon just stitched it up.
-I proceeded to rib those stitches out almost immediately with windsurfing in the Columbia River Gorge.
+- Wrecked core, especially 10th dermatome: I blew a hole through the middle of my rectus abdominis around 2000.
+I had surgery in 2003 but because it was a clean tear through the middle of the muscle, the surgeon just stitched it up.
+I proceeded to rip those stitches out almost immediately while windsurfing in the Columbia River Gorge.
+Ok, not immediately.
+I waited the recommended time before resuming full activity.
+I just don’t think they knew the activity I had in mind.
+While I did have pain there for years afterward by the time my current pain appeared in 2010, I had forgotten about it.
+It is still controversial as to whether there is a connection between the hernia and my current pain.
+I believe there is definitely some connection.
+There was a study done that showed a connection between weak abs and SRS.
+My left ab was more than weak, it was destroyed.
 I had surgery again in 2019 which revealed significant, long-term damage requiring mesh and diastasis repair.
 So my left core muscles have been through hell and are still sore.
 Could this be causing the knife in my back?
+Click here and here.
+One question continues to haunt me.
+If the back pain is referred pain, is that pain originating in the ripped up rectus abdominis?
+Here is an article that talks about Dr. Hansen and the three criteria for diagnosis, one being localized pain at the point of subluxation.
+I’m just not sure how much of that I have!

-3. A Stanford radiologist who specializes in imaging for pain did an experimental scan on me using a different radiotracer, FTC, but one that behaves very similar to FDG.
+- Osteitis/arthritis: A Stanford radiologist who specializes in imaging for pain did an experimental scan on me using a different radiotracer, FTC, but one that behaves very similar to FDG.
 This showed a number of osseous issues, suggesting an auto-immune illness.
 Namely abnormal uptake in the vertebral marrow of T9-12 and the costotransverse/costovertebral joints.
-He felt the vertebral uptake was a significant pain generator.
-What if my autoimmune illness is causing the knife in my back?
+He felt these were significant pain generators.
+What if my supposed autoimmune illness is causing the knife in my back?
+It’s a long story but I might have developed PMR/GCA although if I have I suspect it’s from 15 years of chronic pain.
+What if that volleyball injury decades ago set me up for arthritis in that area in future years?

 This costal cartilage reconstruction surgery, while called minimally invasive, is no joke.
 It’s a long, painful recovery and my nerves are already on fire.
-I suppose I’m desperate enough to try anything but I hope this is a light at the end of the tunnel and not an oncoming train.
+I suppose I’m desperate enough to try anything but I hope this light is the end of the tunnel and not an oncoming train.

 Evidence